Table Of Contents

 - Contact friends/family to share the news

-- Several weeks after closing, check with local property records office to ensure your deed has been properly recorded
+- Several weeks after closing, check with the local property records office to ensure your deed has been properly recorded

 8. What I Wish I'd Known Before Purchasing A House...